CBZ-D-velop/Ansible-Role-Labocbz-Add-Apache-Confs/README.md

 * You can now disable the preverse host option (in cause on empty request / logs)

+### 2024-01-20: http-check

+* Added a conf for /http-check as LB can check the app
+* Added a log exclusion for the check

 ## Authors

 * Lord Robin Crombez